Punarnava (Boerhavia diffusa)

 Ethnopharmacology, phytochemistry, and pharmacology review of Boerhavia diffusa across Indian medicinal systems and Western pharmacological literature.

 Documented extensive preclinical evidence for: diuretic activity (rat models, comparable to thiazide diuretics), hepatoprotection (multiple toxin models), antidiabetic effects, anti-inflammatory action, immunomodulation.
-NOTED LIMITATION: relatively few rigorous human clinical trials despite extensive ethnobotanical use.
-Concluded modern RCT evidence is needed to translate the strong preclinical signal to clinical practice — a gap that persists today.
+Noted limitation: relatively few rigorous human clinical trials despite extensive ethnobotanical use.
+Concluded modern clinical trial evidence is needed to translate the strong preclinical signal to clinical practice — a gap that persists today.

 Rats with acetaminophen-induced liver damage.
 Aqueous and ethanolic Boerhavia diffusa leaf extracts evaluated for antioxidant and hepatoprotective properties.